lucid-brndmg/cyclone-online-editor/README.md

 ```

 Additionally, an env variable `NEXT_PUBLIC_CYCLONE_EXEC_SERVER` would be treated as an override to `executionServer.url` of `resource/config.json`.
 A .env file could be written to the project root with this variable, and the value would be used for execution server's address.
 A re-build would be required in order to use the latest value from env.

+There is another env variable `PUBLIC_URL` could be configured corresponding to the public (base) url prefix of the frontend.

 ### Further Developing